Internet Marketing

-Make Internet marketing part of a multi-channel marketing plan.
+Make digital marketing part of a multi-channel marketing plan.

-Since 2005, our FlexTeams have been integrating website design and development into marketing plans for businesses and nonprofits.
+FlexTeams have been integrating website design and development into marketing plans for businesses and nonprofits.
+We’ve also added social media, online advertising and e-newsletters to our marketing toolkit for clients.

-In 2011 we added social media, Facebook advertising and e-newsletters to our Internet marketing tool kit for clients.
-Combined with traditional marketing tactics, our newer ‘Web 2.0′ tools expand your marketing and customer targeting options in today’s dynamic marketplace.
+Combined with traditional marketing tactics, these newer tools expand your marketing and customer targeting options in today’s dynamic marketplace.

-Your website and social media need to be dynamic to succeed in today’s digital, online, competitive marketplace.
+Your digital website, social media, blogging, PR and advertizing need to be dynamic in today’s ever evolving online and very competitive marketplace.

 Including: RESTAURANT | CONTRACTOR | TAVERN | VACATION CONDOS | NEIGHBORHOOD | WATER TAXI | CITY-WIDE CAMPAIGN | MARKETING CONSULTANT